surniaulula/wpsso/README.md

 <li><a href="https://dev.twitter.com/cards/types/app">App Card</a> (requires the <a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta</a> extension)</li>
 <li><a href="https://dev.twitter.com/cards/types/summary-large-image">Summary Card with Large Image</a></li>
 <li><a href="https://dev.twitter.com/cards/types/summary">Summary Card</a></li>
-<li><a href="https://dev.twitter.com/cards/types/player">Player Card</a> is provided with the Pro version (as it requires video discovery modules available only in the Pro version).</li>
+<li><a href="https://dev.twitter.com/cards/types/player">Player Card</a> is available in the Pro version (as it requires video discovery modules, which are provided with the Pro version).</li>
-<li><a href="https://dev.twitter.com/cards/types/photo">Photo Card</a>, <a href="https://dev.twitter.com/cards/types/gallery">Gallery Card</a>, and <a href="https://dev.twitter.com/cards/types/product">Product Card</a> were deprecated by Twitter on July 3rd, 2015 and are no longer supported.</li>
 </ul></li>
 <li>Support for Automattic's <a href="https://wordpress.org/plugins/amp/">Accelerated Mobile Pages (AMP)</a> plugin.</li>
 <li>Support for featured, attached, gallery shortcode, and/or image HTML tags in content.</li>
-<li>Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.</li>
-<li>Customizable image dimensions for each Twitter Card type.</li>
+<li>Customizable image dimensions for Facebook / Open Graph, Pinterest, Schema and each Twitter Card type.</li>
 <li>Fallback to image alt values if the content and except do not include any text.</li>
 <li>Optional fallback to a default image and video for index and search webpages.</li>
 <li>Validates image dimensions and aspect ratios for reliable sharing results.</li>
 <li>Auto-regeneration of inaccurate / missing WordPress image sizes.</li>
 <li>Fully renders content (including shortcodes) for accurate description texts.</li>
-<li>Support of WordPress and/or SEO titles for Posts and Pages.</li>
 <li>Configurable title separator character (hyphen by default).</li>
-<li>Configurable title and description lengths for different contexts (Open Graph, Twitter Card, SEO).</li>
+<li>Configurable title and description lengths (Open Graph, Twitter Card, SEO).</li>
-<li>Includes author and publisher profile URLs and markup for Facebook and Google Search.</li>
+<li>Includes author and publisher markup for Facebook, PInterest, and Google.</li>
-<li>Includes hashtags from Post and Page WordPress tags.</li>
-<li>Includes the author's name for Pinterest Rich Pins.</li>
+<li>Includes WordPress tags as hashtags (including a configurable maximum).</li>
-<li>Includes a Google / SEO description meta tag, if a known SEO plugin is not detected.</li>
+<li>Includes a Google / SEO description meta tag (if an SEO plugin is not detected).</li>
 <li>Includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite Site Name</a> in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em></a>.</li>
 <li>Configurable website / business social accounts for JSON-LD markup: